StigNygaard/feed-bender/README.md

 "Bending" news feeds.

-But nothing to see here yet.
+Not much to see yet.

+Still working on something...